Operation Judgement (1945): Aftermath

 The last U-boat destroyed, and the last Allied ships sunk, were in the actions of 7/8 May 1945.

 Of the four British aircrew lost in Operation Judgement, Lt.
 Hugh Morrison from Wairarapa, New Zealand, Senior Pilot of 882 Squadron, is buried in Narvik New Cemetery.
-The other three were buried by the Germans, assisted by a Norwegian priest with local Norwegians present, in Sandtorg churchyard in the nearby village of Sørvik.
+The other three were buried by the Germans, assisted by a Norwegian priest with local Norwegians present, in the Sandtorg Church churchyard in the nearby village of Sørvik.
 Photographs of the area, some aircraft parts and photographs of the graves of Lt.
 Francis Gahan, Sub-Lt.
 Alasdair Elder and L/A Peter Mansfield of 846 Squadron can be seen on the web.

 Decorations to personnel taking part in Operation Judgement were awarded in the King's Birthday Honours of June 14 and listed in the London Gazette.
 The commanding officer of Trumpeter, Capt.
 K. S. Colquhoun RN, was appointed to the Distinguished Service Order.

 Details of the wrecks of Black Watch and U-711 are available on the web.

 In June 2013 people from Kilbotn and Harstad fixed a board on the hillside at Barnvika, as close as possible to the Black Watch anchorage, giving details of the action.
 It was described in the newspaper Harstad Tidende.